Dian Farmer Learning To Grow Our Own Food

-When it comes to designing vegetable garden layout plans and spacing, the golden rules are to create a space that will be easy to:
+When it comes to veggie garden design tips and layout plans and spacing, the golden rules are to create a space that will be easy to:

 With careful planning, you can create a beautiful and productive vegetable garden that will bring in bountiful harvests for many years to come.